-Forget what you’ve been told because new research has laid to rest the myth that south-facing gardens add a premium to property values.
+It’s easy for things to become folklore, however.
+One person offers their opinion and, before you know it, that opinion becomes fact.
+Well, we’re saying forget what you’ve been told because research has laid to rest the myth that south-facing gardens add a premium to property values

-Most homeowners believe south facing gardens to be a well sought after asset and they have become desirable because they are thought to be warmer and brighter.
-However, it appears this isn’t reflected in the asking price of a property.
+Most homeowners believe south facing gardens to be a well sought after asset, and they have become desirable because they are thought to be warmer and brighter.
+The area of the house that is south facing also sees more sunlight throughout the day, which keeps warmer than, say, the north-facing side of a property.

 However, for those of you with a river view, you are in luck.
 River views attract around a 9% premium when compared to identical properties located on the same development without such views.
-On that basis, buyers that are searching for a home looking out over a stretch of water, could be set back an extra £19,665 on top of the UK average house price.
+On that basis, buyers that are searching for a home looking out over a stretch of water could be set back an extra £20k on top of the UK average house price.

-A three bedroom property with a river view in one North London development, has an asking price of £850,000.
-This is 42% more than an identical property on the other side of the development, costing just £600,000.
+A three-bedroom property with a river view in one North London development has an asking price of £850k.
+This is 42% more than an identical property on the other side of the development, costing just £600k.

-This research therefore highlights the fact that although the premiums for south facing gardens are a myth, a room with a view will always carry a hefty price tag.
+The research highlights the fact that although the premiums for south-facing gardens are a myth, a room with a view will always carry a hefty price tag.
 Today people are prepared to pay thousands, if not hundreds of thousands more, for a property that is either located higher within the building, has a slightly more scenic view, or because it looks out over a stretch of water.

 Intrigued but need more information, check out some more emoov blogs: